FY2025 Financial Report

 Statement of Financial Position

-Total assets decreased by $23.7 million from $191.4 million as of September 2021 to $167.7 million as of September 2022, which is primarily due to the decrease in investments driven by the current market performance.
-The institute strives to maintain high cash and cash equivalent balances.
+Total assets increased by $14.2 million from $197.7 million as of September 2024 to $211.9 million as of September 2025, up by 7%.
+This was primarily due to improved investments performance as well as strong operating performance from better than expected enrollment.
+The Institute strives to maintain high cash and cash equivalent balances.

-Total liabilities of $76.7 million as of September 2021 decreased by $6.9 million to $69.8 million as of September 2022, primarily driven by a decrease in operating lease obligations and year-end accruals for expenses.
+Total liabilities of $78.5 million as of September 2024 decreased by $5.1 million to $73.4 million as of September 2025, primarily driven by a decrease in operating lease obligations and notes payable.

-Total net assets of $97.9 million as of September 30, 2022 showed a decrease of $16.8 million from FY2021 year end, primarily due to unfavorable changes in investment values.
+Total net assets of $138.5 million as of September 30, 2025 increased by $19.3 million from FY24 year end, primarily due to favorable changes in investment values and net operating income in FY25.

 Operating Results